Sherman Alexie: Arizona HB 2281

-Influences
+Style

-Alexie's writings are meant to evoke sadness, but at the same time, he uses humor and pop culture that leave the readers with a sense of respect, understanding, and compassion.
 Alexie's influences for his literary works do not rely solely on traditional Indian forms.
 He "blends elements of popular culture, Indian spirituality, and the drudgery of poverty-ridden reservation life to create his characters and the world they inhabit," according to Quirk.
-Alexie's work is laced with often startling humor.
+Alexie's work often includes humor as well.
 According to Quirk, he does this as a "means of cultural survival for American Indians—survival in the face of the larger American culture's stereotypes of American Indians and their concomitant distillation of individual tribal characteristics into one pan-Indian consciousness."